Tales of Suspense volume 1 #40 was published in 1963. Iron Man (Tony Stark) had made his debut in the previous issue.

 These weren’t integrated in the nascent Marvel Universe.
 It was more of a legacy of how anthology comic books had worked in the 1950s.

 But I find such characters useful.
-Especially if they have some cachet from having been created by major Marvel creators (in this case, Steve Ditko ).
+Especially if they have some cachet from having been created by major Marvel authors (in this case, Steve Ditko ).

 And this specific one is a time traveller, so he could pop up in just any story.

-The “prophet” is a renegade time traveller from thousands of years in the future.
+The “prophet” was a renegade time traveller from thousands of years in the future.
 Though his culture is highly civilised, he was different and wanted to lord over others.

 He thus travelled to the XXth century.
 Though he found it drab and primitive, he had a plan.